rajaryandew/rajaryandew/README.md

 <p align="center">
   <b>Check out the projects below or drop a star if you're vibin' ⭐<br/>
-  Always open to collab, chat, or just geek out on something cool 💬</b>
+  Always down to connect, collab, or chat about cool ideas 💬</b>
 </p>